SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaSubclasses.md

 * Keeper of Oblivion

 You steal the life-force from your foes as they step to the gates of oblivion, to grant your allies a moment's respite.
 When an enemy you can see dies within 30 feet of you, allies within 30 ft of you regain hit points from a pool equals to your Cleric level.
-Allies with lowest health are healed first until the pool is fully consumed.
+Allies with the lowest health are healed first until the pool is fully consumed.
 Once you use it, you can't do so again until the start of your next turn.

 ### Level 20